 There are also side effects of taking baclofen that need to be considered before the individual undergoes treatment with this medication.
 These side effects include difficulty breathing, seizures, and suicidal ideation.
 If these side effects are experienced, medical help should be obtained right away.

 Other side effects that are not as bad but can be uncomfortable include:

-While there is minimal data on whether baclofen is addictive, a case study from the Indian Journal of Psychological Medicine indicates baclofen addiction may be possible.
-Similar to reports of addiction to gabapentin from a variety of sources reported by Medscape, this individual reported a euphoric sensation when taking the drug and had a reaction to stopping baclofen use that included classic withdrawal symptoms, such as:
+While there is minimal data on whether baclofen is addictive, there is some evidence that indicates baclofen addiction may be possible.
+Similar to reports of addiction to gabapentin from a variety of sources, euphoric sensations were reported when taking the drug, and reactions to stopping baclofen use that included classic withdrawal symptoms, such as:

-Withdrawal symptoms are usually an indication that the body has become dependent on a drug, and compulsive use of higher doses than needed, which can lead to tolerance, is also a sign of possible addiction to the drug.
+Baclofen withdrawal symptoms are usually an indication that the body has developed a dependence on a drug, and compulsive use of higher doses than needed, which can lead to tolerance, is also a sign of possible addiction to the drug.

-While more information and research are needed to confirm that addiction may be a risk with this drug, it is always challenging to use medicine to treat drug addiction because of the potential for addiction to the treating drug.
-Luckily, there are other ways to treat addiction that research has shown to be helpful in controlling substance abuse, including psychological and peer support group programs.
+More information and research are needed to confirm that addiction may be a risk with this drug.
+Luckily, there are other ways to treat addiction that research has shown to be helpful in managing addiction, including psychological and peer support group programs.